 4.2.1.2 Specific Education.
 Second, the Trustee shall set aside sufficient funds for each of my daughters to obtain both (A) an associate’s degree or bachelor’s degree in cybersecurity, which has a focus on (i) securing infrastructures or networks against hackers and (ii) how hackers hack into networks, from a school accredited by the U.S. Department of Education’s Office of Postsecondary Education and (B) a juris doctor degree from an ABA accredited law school with a focus on Science and Technology, and each daughter may receive reimbursement for these education costs from her share of the trust only after such daughter submits proof of such degree.

 4.2.1.3 Distributions to Child.
 Unless at least one daughter is diligently pursuing the education degrees provided in section 4.2.1.2 by the age of 35, all funds remaining in trust shall be distributed outright as outlined in section 4.4. named the Ultimate Tragedy Provision Section.
-Upon a beneficiary providing to My Trustee proof of the beneficiary obtaining both (A) an associate’s degree or bachelor’s degree in cybersecurity, which has a focus on (i) securing infrastructures or networks against hackers and (ii) how hackers hack into networks, from a school accredited by the U.S. Department of Education’s Office of Postsecondary Education, and (B) a juris doctor degree from an ABA accredited law school, My Trustee shall pay to, or apply for the benefit of, said beneficiary, as much of said beneficiary’s share, up to the whole thereofIf one daughter fulfills these education requirements and the other does not by age 35, the share of the daughter who does not fulfill these requirements shall be distributed as outlined in section 4.4. named the Ultimate Tragedy Provision Section.
+Upon a beneficiary providing to My Trustee proof of the beneficiary obtaining both (A) an associate’s degree or bachelor’s degree in cybersecurity, which has a focus on (i) securing infrastructures or networks against hackers and (ii) how hackers hack into networks, from a school accredited by the U.S. Department of Education’s Office of Postsecondary Education, and (B) a juris doctor degree from an ABA accredited law school, My Trustee shall pay to, or apply for the benefit of, said beneficiary, as much of said beneficiary’s share, up to the whole thereof.
+If one daughter fulfills these education requirements and the other does not by age 35, the share of the daughter who does not fulfill these requirements shall be distributed as outlined in section 4.4. named the Ultimate Tragedy Provision Section.
 Upon such a distribution as outlined in section 4.4. or to each daughter who has met the education terms, the trust shall terminate.
 The administration fees or any other related to the running of the trust in the event one daughter that has completed the education requirements and the other that has not must come out of the share of the daughter who has not as yet met the education requirements.

 4.2.1.5 Distribution at Death.
 If the daughter dies before the termination of the Trust and has met the education terms of the trust before the specified age that the child must complete the education terms by , the Trustee shall use the remaining ½ of the assets of the Trust, including any accrued income, which would be the deceased daughter’s share and divide it equally one share each to the deceased child’s descendants who survive the child, per stirpes, or if none, in the same manner as the residue of this trust would have been distributed if I had died immediately after the child’s death